mochi-hpc-experiments/margo-tutorial-exercises/README.md

 This repository contains exercises meant to accompany Mochi tutorials.
 These tutorials focus on using the C language, with the Margo library.
-They revolve around the development of a phone book microservice, i.e. a service that associates names (null-terminated strings) with phone numbers (which will be represented as `uint64_t` values).
+They revolve around the development of a phonebook microservice, i.e. a service that associates names (null-terminated strings) with phone numbers (which will be represented as `uint64_t` values).
 Only the first exercise uses the code present in this repository,